-Makeup will enhance the way your cosplay looks, especially in photos.
-Although it’s highly recommended to use makeup because of how much better you can look, don’t feel it’s mandatory.
-There are quite a few ways to still look great without makeup, such as knowing your best angles on camera, good editing and filtering skills with photos and making best use of light.
+Although cosplay makeup enhances the way you look, it is not mandatory as a cosplayer.
+There are quite a few ways to still look great without makeup, such as knowing your best angles on camera, good editing and filtering skills with photos and making the best use of lighting.

 In this post, I’ll give you 9 ways to cosplay without makeup.
 Again, having cosplay makeup is almost always better.
 But if for whatever reason, you do not want to, then that’s fine.
 We’ll go over 9 ways you get around cosplaying without it and still look great.

 1. Cosplay a character that wears a mask or helmet